wwidlishy/Lea/README.md

     6) functions

-What new is planned for v0.2:
+What new is planned for next version:

     1) type checking (check if a value is number or string)

     2) type conversion

-What new is planned for v0.3:

-    1) lists
+    3) lists